Travelling with your visa

 Where to apply for a Schengen visa

-- If you are visiting only one country in the Schengen area, apply via the embassy of that country.
+- If you are visiting only one country in the Schengen area, apply to that country.

-- If visiting more than one country in the Schengen area, apply via the embassy of the country that you intend to stay the longest time in – your main destination.
+- If visiting more than one country in the Schengen area, apply to the country that you intend to stay the longest time in - your main destination.

-- If you intend to visit several countries in the Schengen area without having one main destination, apply via the embassy of the country you will visit first.
+- If you intend to visit several countries in the Schengen area without having one main destination, apply to the country you will visit first.

 How do I apply?

 Every Schengen member state has its own application procedures.
-Information on application procedures including visa fees, eligibility criteria, multi-entry visas and the documentation you will need to provide are available from the embassy websites.
-Application forms are usually available from visa application centre.
-Contact an Immigration Adviser for a link to the correct website.
+Information on application procedures including visa fees, eligibility criteria, multi-entry visas and the documents you will need to provide are available from the website of each country's representation (embassy, consulate etc.) in the UK.
+It will usually direct you to a visa application centre run by a third party such as TLS, VFS etc. Contact an Immigration Adviser for a link to the correct website if you are in any doubt.

 How long will the application take?

-Most embassies describe the process as taking around three weeks – longer at peak times.
-They are not issued on the same day, so don't delay.
+Most application centres describe the process as taking around three weeks - longer at peak times.
+Visas are not issued on the same day, so don't delay.

 Schengen visa letter